Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Representations of the Thompson groups and of the Cuntz alegbra in the literature

 {\bf Comparison with Olesen's representations and our classification.} As one may expect, the Hausdorff representations of Mori--Suzuki--Watatani are an extension of (a subclass of) Olesen's Bernoulli representations of $F$ to representations of $\cO$.
 This can be easily seen by noting that if $1 \in L^2(X, \nu)$ is the function of constant value one on $X$ then $S_0^*(f)1 = p^{1/2}\cdot 1$ and $S_1^*(f)1 = (1-p)^{1/2}\cdot 1$.
 Hence, by a similar argument as from the previous subsection, the above representation is equivalent to the Pythagorean representation associated to $(p^{1/2}, (1-p)^{1/2}, \C)$.
 In particular, they are all diffuse representations of Pythagorean dimension one.
 Interestingly, the Bernoulli representations from \cite{olesen2016thompson} and the Hausdorff representations from \cite{MSW-07} coincide despite arising from different motivations: Mori--Suzuki--Watatani were motivated by the study of representations on fractal sets while Olesen was inspired by the representations of Garncarek which are an analogue of the principal series representations of the Lie group $\text{PSL}(2,\R)$.
 Though, it is noted that the Bernoulli representations of \cite{olesen2016thompson} are slightly more generalised for it allows for the two Pythagorean operators to be twisted by multiplying by a common scalar in $\bS_1$.

-{\bf Answer to a problem of Aiello-Conti-Rossi.} In the recent survey \cite{Aiello-Conti-Rossi21} on the Cuntz algebra, the authors ask whether the Bernoulli representations of \cite{MSW-07} (and thus of \cite{olesen2016thompson}) are permutation representations (Question 9.41).
+{\bf Answer to a problem of Aiello--Conti--Rossi.} In the recent survey \cite{Aiello-Conti-Rossi21} on the Cuntz algebra, the authors ask whether the Bernoulli representations of \cite{MSW-07} (and thus of \cite{olesen2016thompson}) are permutation representations (Question 9.41).
 Our results show that the answer is no. Moreover, our analysis permits to deduce the stronger result: the restriction to $F$ of any Bernoulli representation is not unitarily equivalent to any permutation representations.
-Indeed all Bernoulli representations (in the sense of \cite{MSW-07} or \cite{olesen2016thompson}) are {\it diffuse} representations of {\it P-dimension one} (in particular their restriction to $F$ do not contain any monomial representations by the main result of \cite{BW22}).
+Indeed all Bernoulli representations (in the sense of \cite{MSW-07} or \cite{olesen2016thompson}) are {\it diffuse} representations of {\it P-dimension one}.
 In contrast, the permutation representations are {\it atomic} and have {\it various Pythagorean dimensions}.
-Moreover, their restriction to $F$ are direct integrals of very specific types of monomial representations, see \cite[Theorem A]{BW23}.